Working with Compilers

 """,

-However, neither ctypes nor CFFI supports C++ directly.
+CFFI does not support C++ directly.
 Any C++ must be “C-like” and contain an extern C declaration.

 One of the most popular packages that deals directly with C++ is PyBind11.
 Setting up the bindings is more complex than is the case for ctypes or CFFI, however, and the bindings are written in C++, not Python.
 Pybind11 will have to be installed through conda or pip.